The main characters of Queen's Blade

 - The Stoic: Her default expression and usual demeanor.

 - Voodoo Shark: At the end of the original series, she remained emotionally repressed and soft spokennote even after even after Delmore was destroyed.
-It's never explained what caused her look and personality to change so drastically, only months later, in Rebellion.
+It's never explained what caused her look and personality to change so drastically, only a year later, in Rebellion.
 She had also left Gainos, after the tournament, and went to Hinomoto with Tomoe.
 Yet, in Rebellion, she's returned to Gainosnote and the only explanation offered, is because she suffered some sort of amnesia.
+Albeit in the last Vanquished Queens OVA this is was explained as since Delmore is now dead, almost all her memories when she was posessed by him are now gone.

 The Fang Assassin